Picture of J. GourleyJonathan J. Gourley

 Research Projects

-Coastal Inland Flooding Observation and Warning (CI-FLOW), 2002–present, Demonstration involving the National Severe Storms Laboratory, the National Weather Service, and the National Sea Grant College Program to couple new technologies in precipitation estimation, distributed hydrologic modeling, and storm surge modeling for protection of estuarine, inland, and coastal areas in the Carolinas
+Coastal Inland Flooding Observation and Warning (CI-FLOW), 2002–present, Demonstration involving the National Severe Storms Laboratory, University of Oklahma, National Weather Service, and the National Sea Grant College Program to couple new technologies in precipitation estimation and forecasting, distributed hydrologic modeling, and storm surge modeling for protection of estuarine, inland, and coastal areas in the Carolinas

 Quantitative Precipitation Estimation and Segregation Using Multiple Sensors (QPE SUMS), 1999–present, Project Manager, Initially sponsored by the Salt River Project, the developed algorithm has now been deployed in many areas in the US, Hungary, Thailand, and Taiwan